-This report corresponds to the period from October 1, 2016 to October 31, 2016.
-This month we see an increase of 20% in attack activity from prior month and a massive 300% jump in critical attacks over the prior month.
-Most of the attacks are short in duration (less than a minute), this month there are no attacks of more than ten minutes.
+This report corresponds to the period from November 1, 2016 to November 30, 2016.
+This month we see an increase of 32% in attack activity from prior month and approximately A 10% decline in critical attacks over the prior month.
+Most of the attacks are short in duration (less than a minute), this month there are a significant increase in longer attacks of up to many of more than one hour in length.

-Most are targeting multiple ports followed by port 23 (telnet), port 3128 (web-proxy servers), and port 3389 (rdp), these ports account for over 75% of total attack volume.
-Which is consistent with the previous month.
-Slightly less than 50% of the attacks this month are coming from GLESEC's tracked "known threat sources" which is a consistent with last month.
+Most are targeting multiple ports followed by port 23 (telnet), port 3128 (proxy), and port 3389 (rdp).
+This is consistent with the previous month.
+Slightly less than 60% of the attacks this month are coming from GLESEC's tracked "known threat sources" which is an increase over previous moths.

-Most of the attacks this month are from the United States, China, Netherlands, United Kingdom, Russian Federation, Republic of Korea, Japan, Ukraine, Iceland and Vietnam The US continues to account for the bulk of the attacks on your site, originating approx. 45% of total attacks this month.
-Last month the US accounted for 55% of the attacks.
-The amount of attacks originating in China has doubled over the previous month, but still only comprises a little over 10%.
+Most of the attacks this month are from the : United States, Netherlands, Republic Of Korea, Russian Federation, China, United Kingdom, Taiwan, Ukraine, Japan, and Iceland The US continues to account for the bulk of the attacks on your site, originating approx. 45% of total attacks this month which is a decline over previous months.